Project Reaching More

 The Department of Occupational Therapy at University of Texas Health Science Center at San Antonio was awarded a five-year grant of $1,077,765 from the U.S. Department of Education, Office of Special Education and Rehabilitation Services, to carry out Project Reaching More: Increasing Highly Qualified Occupational Therapists to Serve Children, Infants and Toddlers with Disabilities.

-Project Reaching More addresses the shortage of licensed and highly-qualified occupational therapists needed to provide services for children (0-21 years) with disabilities, including those from culturally and linguistically diverse groups within low performing and high-poverty schools within the state of Texas.
-The goal of Project Reaching More is to graduate 32 highly qualified MOTs with the necessary skills and knowledge who are available to serve children with disabilities and their families, including those with high need and in high-need schools and in culturally and linguistically diverse communities.
+Project Reaching More addresses the shortage of licensed and highly-qualified occupational therapists needed to provide services for children (0-21 years) with disabilities, including those from culturally and linguistically diverse groups within low performing and high-poverty schools in the state of Texas.
+The goal of Project Reaching More is to graduate 32 highly qualified MOTs with the necessary skills and knowledge to serve children with disabilities and their families.
+This includes children in high-need schools within culturally and linguistically diverse communities.

 During the 5 year period (2013-2017), Project Reaching More will:

 - recruit, retain, and graduate 32 qualified MOT scholars to serve infants, toddlers and children with disabilities and their families;

 - increase the knowledge and skills of the MOT scholars through enhanced evidence-based curriculum, clinical and project assignments to address the needs of infants, toddlers, and children with disabilities and their families;

 - develop effective clinical sites in school and early intervention settings for MOT scholars and future OT students to ensure highly qualified OTs; and